IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

   the desired logically-complete ledger state.

-* Our initial development increment (TODO even our first release?) will only move the UTxO set to disk, and so every in-memory differences will concist only of inserting elements into (indexed) sets and deleting elemements.
+* Our initial development increment (TODO even our first release?) will only move the UTxO set to disk, and so every in-memory differences will consist only of inserting elements into (indexed) sets and deleting elemements.
 But some of the other tables we will eventually move to disk will have richer dynamics.
 In particular, some of their differences in the future will be _modifications_/_updates_, along the lines of "add 3 to the value in `x`".
-  Thus, in general, rewinding a keyset through a difference that includes one of the keys will not mean that the rewound keyset doen't involve that key (we'll need to fetch whever the value of `x` was before it was increased by 3).
+  Thus, in general, rewinding a keyset through a difference that includes one of the keys will not mean that the rewound keyset doen't involve that key (we'll need to fetch whatever the value of `x` was before it was increased by 3).

 * Once we pipeline chain selection, it can no longer rely on the flush lock -- the pipeline will involve interleaving reads and flushes.
 Every other